devprashant19/Small-Projects/README.md

 # Small-Projects
-Here small projects will be posted
+Here small projects will be posted.....